2024 Game Recaps

 - The Mammoths special teams’ unit also blocked a punt

-- Amherst’s defense was outstanding, holding Bates to just 60 yards through the air, a mere 2.4 yd per rush and 6 TFLs
+- Amherst’s defense was outstanding, holding Bates to just 60 yards through the air, a mere 2.4 yd per rush and had 6 TFLs

 - Luke Harmon picked up where he left off in ’23 – he dominated with 12 tackles, 1 sack, another TFL and 2 INTs